aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: SERIALIZER_NONE

-    Do not serialize bins whose data type is unsupported
+    Do not serialize bins whose data type is unsupported (default)

 .. versionadded:: 1.0.47